What is DTS Virtual:X?

 A typical DTS:X system with seven surround sound speakers and four height speakers would look something like this.

 "Not everybody has the space or budget to strategically place speakers around the room," DTS rep Todd Baker told us.
 So Virtual:X uses special digital signal processing — one of the company's strong suits — to simulate the full experience with a less elaborate setup.

 Using only a two-channel bar and separate subwoofer, DTS Virtual:X can simulate a three-dimensional surround sound experience.

-Yamaha always seems to squeeze big performance from affordable sound bars, so this was a great place to debut Virtual:X. In the next year, DTS will roll it out to more products including TVs and home theater receivers.
+Yamaha always seems to squeeze big performance from affordable sound bars, so this was a great place to debut Virtual:X.

 One Virtual:X advantage?
 Versatility

 Many sound bars simulate surround sound by bouncing sound off your walls and ceiling.
 "That's great if you have the right room layout," said Todd, before pointing out problems in our own demo space.
 "We'd get great sound reflection on one side, but nothing on the other side."